 What are some pain relief alternatives?

 Diet – high sugar and processed food diets place increased stress on our digestive system.
 The digestive system has a powerful role in immune function which relates to inflammation and pain.
 Some conditions that could potentially resolve with a normal immune function can become chronic pain conditions.
-A diet high in fresh vegetables, lean protein and low carbohydrates keeps inflammation to a minimum reducing premenstrual and menstrual symptoms.
+A diet high in fresh vegetables, lean protein and low carbohydrates keeps inflammation to a minimum reducing symptoms.
 Check here for some useful recipes.

 Acupuncture – Numerous studies have shown the strength of acupuncture in assisting with pain relief associated with a number of disorders.